TerribleDev/blog.terribledev.io.hexo/source/_posts/Migrating-Ghost-blog-to-hexo.md

 ## Porting your blogs over

 To get your data over you will need to go to this url: `http://yourblog.com/ghost/settings/labs/` and click the export button.
-Place the json file at the root of your hexo blog.
+Place the json file at the root of your hexo blog, then run.
+* `npm install hexo-migrator-ghost --save`

-run `hexo migrate ghost NameOfYourExportFile.json`
+* `hexo migrate ghost NameOfYourExportFile.json`

 Your posts should drop in the posts folder, but the tags will need fixing.
 Open atom (or another editor that can do find replace in a directory) and replace `tags: |` with `tags:` in all the files.